Rising Paper Mill: Description and history

 The mill was built in about 1873 for H.D.
 Cone, whose intention it was to build the world's largest paper factory.
 The buildings are built with exceptionally strong foundations, needed for the heavy machinery used in the papermaking process.
 Granite for its foundations were quarried at nearby Monument Mountain.
 The design of the building placed the key Foudrinier machines in the hyphen joining the two main structures, one of which was devoted to the preparation of materials, and the other to finishing the paper.

-The mill was not entirely finished by Cone, who went bankrupt soon after its construction due to a variety financial reverses.
+The mill was not entirely finished by Cone, who went bankrupt soon after its construction due to a variety of financial reverses.
 It sat vacant until the turn of the 20th century, when it was purchased by the B.D.
 Rising Company, which used it to make paper.
 The Rising Mill became the area's largest employer after the nearby Monument Mills failed in the 1930s.